 Interest and fees

 Your credit score and other related factors affect the interest rates you are eligible for on your credit lines, and with secured cards, the rate tends to be higher because you’re perceived as more of a credit risk.
-With the BankAmericard® Secured credit card, the variable Standard Annual Percentage Rate (APR) is currently set at 22.49% for purchases.
+With the BankAmericard® Secured credit card, the variable Standard Annual Percentage Rate (APR) is currently set at 24.49% for purchases.
 This is a variable rate, meaning the rate can fluctuate based on changes, in this case, changes in the Prime Rate.
-That same 22.49% variable APR applies if you’re transferring a balance to the card, and for Direct Deposit and Check Cash Advances.

-On the fee side, there is an annual fee of $39, that’s comparable to what some other secured credit cards charge.
+On the fee side, there is no annual fee.
 The fee for balance transfers is either $10 or 3% of the amount of each transaction, whichever is greater.

 Other card benefits

 The BankAmericard® Secured credit card isn’t a rewards card, which means you won’t earn any points, miles or cash back for using it.
-Card members do get a few nice perks, however, such as ShopSafe® protection when you’re shopping online which is a free service when you shop online to create a temporary credit card number so your real card number remains protected and private, chip technology for enhanced security and protection when making purchases at chip-enabled terminals and you can set up account alerts so you know when your payment is due (Wireless carrier fees may apply.
+Card members do get a few nice perks, however, such as chip technology for enhanced security and protection when making purchases at chip-enabled terminals.
+You can set up account alerts so you know when your payment is due and paid.
+(Wireless carrier fees may apply.
 Alerts received as text messages on your mobile access device may incur a charge from your mobile access service provider.)

 Why you should choose this card